Donald Trump Was A ‘Victim Of Crooked Cops’ Says Fox News Personality Sean Hannity

 — Yashar Ali ???? (@yashar) June 10, 2020

-Some of those who responded to the journalist’s tweet of a clip from Hannity’s show said that the host was trying to elevate the president from victimhood to a martyr with the language.
+Some of those who responded to the journalist’s tweet of a clip from Hannity’s show said that the host was trying to elevate the president from victimhood to a martyr with his language.
 Others wondered why the show still had advertisers.
-Some people felt the host had it twisted since he compared the justice system to a bad cop since they are entirely different things.
+Some felt the host was confused by comparing the justice system to a bad cop since they are entirely different things.
 At least a few Twitter users actually stood up for the host and told Ali that he had it wrong, insisting that Hannity did not compare the two situations.

 Former Republican presidential candidate who tried to defeat Trump in the 2020 primaries, Joe Walsh, also retweeted the clip.
-He had a bit more harsh words to say about the people who get their news from the Fox News host.
+He had some more harsh words to say about the people who get their information from the Fox News host.
 At least one responder wondered when Trump had ever been harassed on the street by cops.
 While many who replied also agreed with Walsh’s take, others called out the politician as a traitor since he regularly speaks out so strongly against the president.

-Recently, Fox News advertisers experienced some pushback because of the way the network’s personalities have discussed Floyd’s death and the protests and riots that occurred amid the unrest.
+Recently, Fox News advertisers experienced some pushback because of the way the network’s personalities have discussed Floyd’s death, along with the protests and riots that have occurred amid the unrest.